 - Needing to use the loo at least twice during the night

-Urge incontinence is the second most common variety of incontinence after stress incontinence.
-Women are more likely to suffer from urge incontinence than men are.
-This type of incontinence occurs when your bladder contracts without you intentionally wanting it to, leaving you little or no time to get to the bathroom.
+Urge incontinence is the second most common type of this condition after stress incontinence, and it is more likely to affect women.
+This type of incontinence occurs when your bladder contracts without you intentionally wanting it to, leaving you little or no time to get to the toilet.

-One reason why urge incontinence may develop is that the part of the brain that controls urination may undergo changes that make it send the wrong messages.
+Women who have gone through menopause may develop urge incontinence due to a lack of oestrogen causing the thinning of the urethral tissues.
+Another reason urge incontinence may develop is that the part of the brain that controls urination may undergo changes, making it send the wrong messages.

 These conditions may cause urge incontinence:

 - Multiple sclerosis

 If you notice a burning sensation accompanied by a strange odour when you urinate, there is a good chance that a urinary infection is causing your urge incontinence.

 Urge incontinence shouldn’t be a reason to change your lifestyle.
 Although it cannot always be completely cured, there are plenty of ways you can manage it and continue living your life as normal.

 The treatment option you choose for your urge incontinence will normally depend on the severity of your condition and the quantity of urine you leak each day.
 Your doctor will usually start treating the ailment with the least invasive option.